AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 **Disable all non-essential anonymous access**

-Some forms server services have operations that may be invoked by an anonymous caller.
+Some Forms Server services have operations that may be invoked by an anonymous caller.
 If anonymous access to these services is not required, disable it by following the steps in [Disabling non-essential anonymous access to services](https://helpx.adobe.com/aem-forms/6-1/hardening-security/configuring-secure-administration-settings-aem.html#disabling_non_essential_anonymous_access_to_services).

 #### Change the default administrator password {#change-the-default-administrator-password}